Sexual Assault Center Services for County

 If you need help, please call us at the number listed above for the region you are in.

-All Sexual Assault Center services are free of charge thanks to funding from the United Way in Brown County and Door County, private donations, and state and federal grants including: VOCA (Victims of Crime Act), SAVS (Sexual Assault Victim Services), and VAWA (Violence Against Women Act).
+All Sexual Assault Center services are free of charge thanks to funding from the United Way in Brown County and Door County, private donations, and state and federal grants including: VOCA (Victims of Crime Act), and SAVS (Sexual Assault Victim Services).

 Sexual assault is any act or behavior (verbal or physical) that is sexual in nature and happens through force, threats, coercion, manipulation or abuse of power.
 Sexual violence affects all people regardless of age, race, gender, sexual orientation, or disability.
 Perpetrators come from all walks of life and can be acquaintances, family members, intimate partners, trusted individuals or strangers.